DGTV11/BlogPostManager/README.md

 flask --app blog-post-manager/app.py run --host=127.0.0.1
 ```

-2) Open whatever url:port thingy was opened up by Flask
+2) Open whatever url:port link that is opened up by Flask
 Usually, its localhost

+## How to use the application
+1) Home page
+This page will display all of your blog posts (will be empty at the start)
+To make a new blog post, type a new name for that blogpost in the textbar
+"Post title" and click "Create new blog post"
+After creating your blog post, click on the post name, which will brinmg you to the editor
+2)